 The advancement of the medical field arrives in tandem with innovative research, longer life expectancies, and the potential to change your appearance in a matter of minutes.
 In modern years, one medical field that has garnered a significant amount of attention from the general public is plastic surgery.
-Originally, plastic surgery was established to help improve physical flaws that were a result of genetic abnormalities.
+Originally, doctors established plastic surgery to help improve physical flaws that were a result of genetic abnormalities.
 In fact, America’s first plastic surgeon, Dr. John Peter Mettauer’s first operation was done to restore a patient’s lip after being born with a cleft palate.
 Nowadays, patients do not need to have a dire reason to have surgery in order to improve their appearance.
 It can even be considered a form of self-care.
 With adequate financial resources and desire, you can get just about anything done.

 While plastic surgery is not a new field, social media is.
 The average person spends two hours a day on social media.
-That means every day you and I are bombarded with images that aid in our description of what “perfect” looks like.
+That means every day people bombard us with images that aid in our description of what “perfect” looks like.
 For some people, obtaining their ideal look means opting for liposuction to slim down or trying out the best new beauty products.
 For others, it means to invest in botox to postpone the aging process.
 One of the most relevant plastic surgery trends to recently surface involves lip enhancement.
 Kylie Jenner and the Kardashian clan are the driving forces behind the popularity of this growing cosmetic trend.
 So much so, that in 2016 Dr. David H. Song, President of the American Society of Plastic Surgery, reported that lip enhancement surgery is up 50 percent since the early 2000s.